 We believe connection with family is very important, and try to spend a good amount of time with ours.
 Consequently, depending on the situation, we would be open to our adopted child having contact with their biological family.
 The range of contact could be anything from writing letters and phone calls to visits.
 Obviously the contact would only be permissible if it was not harmful physically or psychologically to the child.

-We are a busy and active family with two businesses (a brewery and part-time massage therapy business).
+We are a busy and active family!
 Some of our favorite things to do are traveling, trying new foods, doing crafts, biking, hiking, swimming, martial arts, reading books, playing legos, hanging out with friends and family (we have a large extended family in Oregon) camping in our travel trailer and snuggling our kitty JoJo.
 We also enjoy gardening veggies and flowers, going to local farms, attending local fairs and events, and celebrating family birthdays, along with many other activities.
 We love traveling and make an annual family trip to San Diego, where we explore museums and eat delicious food (and maybe even go to Legoland!).

 A typical week finds us going to swimming and martial arts classes, listening to music (we enjoy a wide variety), spending time with the Grammas and cousins, going out to eat, going for a hike or bike ride, family movie nights, and having family dinner at home.
-Dan works from about 5am until 4pm 5 days a week and Tamara works 2-3 days a week in the evenings.
+Dan works from about 5am until 4pm 5 days a week and Tamara currently works from home.
 Dan has less flexibility than Tamara, but his hours are generally decreasing as the business grows.

 Tamara plans on doing the majority of the childcare, aside from time with the grandparents (usually Mason spends a day or two at one of their houses per week).
-If needed, Tamara can flex her hours or suspend her work to make the transition of adoption easier.
 As Tamara and Dan share childcare duties, Mason has not had to be in regular daycare since birth.

-We have a 3 bedroom, 2 bath home with a small backyard, and lots of great sidewalk space for riding bikes and scooters.We have one loving cat and a beta fish.
+We have a 3 bedroom, 2 bath home with a small backyard, and lots of great sidewalk space for riding bikes and scooters.We have one loving cat and may get a dog in the future.
 Generally we like to keep our home clean, neat and organized, although this is not always possible with our busy lives.

 As we are in West Eugene, we do not have a lot of activities close by, but we regularly drive into town (about 15-20 minutes) for classes, activities and therapy appointments.
 Mason went to preschool at Bethesda, which is 5 minutes away.
 Several good public schools are within walking or biking distance from our house.
 Mason is currently participating in a hybrid school (homeschool, public charter and tutoring).
 Depending on their needs and preferences, we would continue this hybrid model with our new child or find alternative schooling for them.